 How your franchise business can learn from failureNo one sets out to fail, but the reality is a number of new franchises owners will.
 However, failure can be a great teacher and, if you are quick learner, you can act fast and ensure your franchise business survives and thrives.

-Here are five of the most common reasons why businesses fail and the lessons we can learn from them:
+Here are four of the most common reasons why franchise businesses fail and the lessons we can learn from them:

 Mismanagement is one of the most common reasons small businesses fail.
 Often it stems from people not being aware of their own strengths and weaknesses.
 One of the benefits of belonging to a franchise system is that there are usually processes and procedures available to you.
 The key is to remember that they are tried and tested for your industry and brand – trust them.